farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-2-OCP-callbacks.md

 }
 ```

-The problem is that this recipe editor makes all kinds of assumptions about the flow it lives in.
+However, this recipe editor makes all kinds of assumptions about the flow it lives in.
 - It only returns to the user's recipe list on cancel.
 It cannot return to any other flow
-- Save only calls the one backend method
+- Save always only calls the one backend method

 ## Second Pass: Event Handlers

+Let's add some requirements.

-Suppose we want to users to edit recipes in their recipe list, or while browsing another user's collection, or while browsing a special recipe collection, and so on.
+Suppose we want users to edit recipes in their recipe list, or while browsing another user's collection, or while browsing a special recipe collection, and so on.
 Our previous implementation won't do.

 We might also want our recipe editor to save in different ways.
 For example, a user might use one endpoint to save their own recipes, but suggesting edits to another user's recipe requires an addition UI page before commiting changes.
 Our previous implementation can't do that.